remix-run/react-router/docs/upgrading/remix.md

 # Upgrading from Remix

-React Router v7 is the next major version of Remix after v2 (see our ["Incremental Path to React 19" blog post][incremental-path-to-react-19]) for more information).
+React Router v7 is the next major version of Remix after v2 (see our ["Incremental Path to React 19" blog post][incremental-path-to-react-19] for more information).

-The Remix v2 -> React Router v7 upgrade requires mostly updates to dependencies if you are caught up on all [Remix v2 future flags][v2-future-flags] (step 1).
+If you have enabled all [Remix v2 future flags][v2-future-flags], upgrading from Remix v2 to React Router v7 mainly involves updating dependencies.

 <docs-info>